klevingluo/tiger-compiler/README.md

 CS 4410 project: Tiger MIPS compiler

 ## running:
-- run ml-lex tiger.lex to generate the lex files
-- run sml test.sml to load all of the files necessary to parse a file
+- run sml test.sml to load all of the files necessary to parse a file, and run ml-lex
 - type Parse.parse("path-to-file") to get the result of parsing a single file

 ## TODO